tamberg/fablabzurich-laser-einfuehrung/README.md

 Unsere Laser Software liest DXF, SVG oder PDF Dateien.

 ### Schneide das Design
-Frage die Labmanager*in um Hilfe mit dem Laser-Cutter.
+Frage die Labmanager*in um Hilfe mit dem Laser.

 ## The hard way
 This takes more than 30 minutes, but it's worth your time.